una/una.github.io/_posts/blog/2022-06-20-style-queries.md

 subtitle: "TBD."
 ---

-You may have heard of [container queries](https://css-tricks.com/next-gen-css-container/) and the new [contain-level-3 spec](https://www.w3.org/TR/css-contain-3/) landing in [browsers](https://caniuse.com/css-container-queries) soon, but have you heard of style queries, which are also a part of this (very exciting) spec?
+You may have heard of [container queries](https://css-tricks.com/next-gen-css-container/) and the new [contain-level-3 spec](https://www.w3.org/TR/css-contain-3/) landing in [browsers](https://caniuse.com/css-container-queries) soon, but have you heard of style container queries, which are also a part of this (very exciting) spec?

-Style queries let you query the *style* of any parent element within a page and apply styles to its children based on the styles of its parent.
-This sounds really cool, but in practice, there are only a few key situations in which you want want to use a style query instead of something like a class name or attribute to apply the styles (both of which are much more performant than a browser query).
-So I wanted to investigate *why* and *when* style queries really made sense to use.

 **⚠️ Note:** Style queries are not landing in the initial implementations for Chromium and Webkit.
 Both browsers will launch with size queries and container query units.

+Style queries let you query the *style* of any parent element within a page and apply styles to its children based on the styles of its parent.
+This sounds really cool, but in practice, why would you use this over something like a class or data attribute to apply the styles (both of which are much more performant than a container query)?.
+So I wanted to investigate *why* and *when* style queries really make sense to use.

 ## Container Queries: a quick summary